Do you love being outside and working with your hands? How about the idea of being your own boss?

 It’s important to put some thought into choosing the name of your company.
 This is the first impression customers will get when they’re first introduced to your business, so you want it to accurately convey the services you offer.

 Once you’ve picked a business name it’s a pain to change it, so that’s more motivation to get it right the first time.
+If you’re having trouble coming up with a business name, a business name generator can help you get started.

 The best business name is short, simple, and tells people exactly what your business does.
 It should be easy to remember, but also unique enough to stand out from the competition.

 Keep in mind that much of a business’ presence in the modern day is online.
 Check for available domain names before choosing your name so you can get one that matches, at least closely enough your customers won’t be confused.
+You can use the WhoIs LookUp to see if a domain is available.

 Writing a Landscaping Business Plan